Lance-Drane/rust-cses/README.md

 ## linting

-`cargo clippy -- -Wclippy::pedantic` should catch all of the important lints.
+`./clippy.sh -Dwarnings` should catch all of the important lints.

 ## testing